 Wastewater reuse is the practice of treating and reusing wastewater treatment plant effluent for beneficial use before releasing it back into the water cycle.
 This highly treated wastewater, called reclaimed water, must meet water quality guidelines established by the Minnesota Pollution Control Agency (MPCA) before it can be used.

-Thrive MSP 2040, the Met Council’s guiding framework, has a goal to pursue wastewater reuse where economically feasible to promote sustainable water resources.
+Thrive MSP 2040, the Metropolitan Council’s guiding framework, has a goal to pursue wastewater reuse where economically feasible to promote sustainable water resources.
 Reuse can be a cost-effective solution for industrial or growing areas, or when there may be barriers to accessing groundwater.
 Our Water Resources Policy Plan states that in all our activities, including wastewater reuse, Metropolitan Council Environmental Services (MCES) must work with our partners, maximize regional benefits from regional investments, and provide efficient, high quality wastewater services.
 Per the Met Council's legislative authority, we do not provide water service.

 Features of the amendment include: